This factsheet is about Pelvic Radiation Disease

 Causes of Pelvic Radiation Disease

-Radiotherapy is a treatment that is directed towards destroying cancer cells.
+Radiotherapy is a treatment that is directed towards a part of the body with the aim of destroying cancer cells that are present there.
 However, during treatment, damage to nearby healthy cells can occur.
 This damage can vary from person to person and may depend on the type of cancer, location and how much radiation is used.

 What are the usual symptoms of Pelvic Radiation Disease?

 Symptoms can begin during radiation treatment or not appear until years after the treatment is finished and, likewise, can range from very mild to totally debilitating.

 Symptoms vary depending on which organ is affected therefore we have separated the symptoms into those of the bladder, bowel or reproductive organs.
 Your doctor or hospital staff might be able to help you identify and define your symptoms using a questionnaire, such as the ALERT-B questionnaire.

 Radiation therapy can result in scarring of the bowel lining and/or weakening of the muscles that control stool movement.
 This can lead to the contents of the bowel (faeces) passing through the bowel too quickly.
 Symptoms of this may include soiling underwear (faecal incontinence) and needing to rush to the toilet during the day or waking up at night to pass stools.
 Excessive diarrhoea may also be caused by the adverse effect of radiotherapy on certain vital bowel functions.
 These include the poor breakdown of carbohydrates such as lactose and fructose, a reduction in the amount of bile acids the bowel can re-absorb and bacteria overgrowth.
 The bowel may become narrowed by scar tissues causing constipation or cramping pain.
 The blood vessels in the bowel can become more fragile, causing bleeding which can be seen in the faeces.